malcx95/bik/README.md

-# Plen
+# Bik

-Fly the plen blyat
+Ride the bik blyat

-A multiplayer shoot at each other with planes game
+A multiplayer race against each other with bikes game

 ## Usage instructions